rkirsling/modallogic/API-Reference.md

 All four are stored in a `Wff` object, created by providing either the ASCII or JSON representation as input.

 In each case:
-* Parentheses matter.
-Whitespace doesn't.
+* Parentheses and whitespace don't matter.
 * Binary connectives are strictly binary.
 * Propositional variables may be any alphanumeric string.